Sample Packing List

 • Small towel or sport towel, for use in the refuges.

-• Personal toilet articles: toothbrush/paste, soap and tissues; think in small, travel size amounts, shampoo works well for washing too.
+• Personal toilet articles in small, travel size amounts: toothbrush/paste, soap, tissues, shampoo (works well for washing too)

-• Woolite or similar for hand washing clothes
+• Woolite or similar soap for hand-washing clothes

 Optional Items